cellannotation/capseuratconverter/development.md

 source("R/h5ad2rds.R")
 ```

-When new changes applied, just re-import source code.
+When new changes have been applied, just re-import source code.